Onelinerhub/onelinerhub/python/python-how-to-reverse-string.md

-# python how to reverse string
+# How to reverse string

 ```python
 str = 'test'